Rytharr/PLEX-PLAYLIST-CREATOR/README.md

 # PLEX PLAYLIST CREATOR

 A Python script that automatically creates Plex playlists based on keyword searches across your media library.
-Search through movie titles, descriptions, TV series, and individual episodes to build custom playlists.bThis was mainly made for creating a Halloween playlist consisting of shows that have Halloween in the discription and a Christmas list show shows that contain Christmas, Thanksgiving,"New Years"
+Search through movie titles, descriptions, TV series, and individual episodes to build custom playlists.
+This was mainly made for creating a Halloween playlist consisting of shows that have Halloween in the discription and a Christmas list show shows that contain Christmas, Thanksgiving,"New Years"

 ## Features